plone/documentation/manage/deploying/production/ubuntu_production.rst

 .. note::

-    Pick a time when your system can take some extra load.
+    Pick a time when your system can take somt extra load.
 Don't use the day/time above.

-Let's also create a daily snapshot of the database:
+Let's also treate a daily snapshot of the database:

 .. code-block:: shell